tustin2121/James_Somerton_Transcripts/_videos/A6P04yw6kYs.md

 The initial rationality behind the hatred was removed; ongoing persecution required no justification, and became a matter of begging the question.
 They deserve persecution so they must be bad; they are bad because we know they are; they deserve persecution because they are bad.

-The transition from ‘spreading awareness’ about a class of perceived [air quotes] “undesirables” begins with this abandonment of reason.
+The transition from ‘spreading awareness’ about a class of perceived <u>[air quotes]</u> “undesirables” begins with this abandonment of reason.
 They *literally* abandon reasons for why they should persecute this class.
 The hallmark here is the comfort with which they begin to justify the ridicule of this group.

 Raising an alarm against some kind of threat to privilege, children, or the *moral fiber of society* — these are good for calling people to action.
 There is a threat, some righteous cause to fight for.
 But that’s not enough: you have to make the people comfortable with hatred.
 Hatred can’t feel like hatred or people may reject it.
 Hatred has to feel ‘normal’ to be publicly and personally acceptable… which is where comedy comes in.